-- (e) Ploughing/ripping/scarification attributable to the AR ACR project activity, if any, is: - (i) Done in accordance with appropriate soil conservation practices, e.g. follows the land contour; and - (ii) Limited to the first five years from the year of initial site preparation; and - (iii) Not repeated, if at all, within a period of 20 years.
+- II.
+If at least a part of the project activity is implemented on organic soils or wetlands1, intentional manipulation of the water table is not allowed (i.e. the project activity shall not involve manipulation of hydrology or otherwise affect hydrology), not more than 10% of their area may be disturbed as result of soil preparation for planting and species planted are restricted to those likely to have occurred under historic natural forest conditions in the project area, per best available knowledge (relevant literature and/or consultation with local experts). - III.
+Litter shall remain on site and not be removed in the A/R ACR project activity. - IV.
+Ploughing/ripping/scarification attributable to the A/R ACR project activity, if any, is: - A. Done in accordance with appropriate soil conservation practices, e.g. follows the land contour; and - B. Limited to the first five years from the year of initial site preparation; and - C. Not repeated, if at all, within a period of 20 years.